How Self-paced Courses Work

 For visually impaired students: The online Self-paced Courses are developed to be accessible to JAWS or similar screen readers.
 We encourage you to self-identify with Accessibility Resources & Service so we can make reasonable accommodations for your needs.

 When you enroll in a correspondence course, you will receive a printed course manual that contains all of your lessons, assignments, and instructions.
 Your enrollment begins on the day we receive your payment.
-We recommend that you order the textbooks and materials required for the course from Friday Center Books & Gifts (see Textbooks).
+We recommend that you order the textbooks and materials required at that time (see Textbooks).

 Once you receive your textbooks, you can begin submitting assignments.
 Your work will be routed through our office, where Credit Programs for Part-time Students staff will record receipt of your assignments and forward your work to your instructor.
 Your instructor will return your graded assignments to our office, which we will forward to you.
 When you have submitted all assignments for the course, you may schedule the supervised final exam (see Final Exams).